cbeley/beleyenv/README.md

 Beleyenv contains limited support for MacOS.
 I use MacOS for differnt reasons, so it does not mimic or share as much with the ChromeOS/Ubuntu setup.

 Many scripts under `/installScripts` support MacOS, but it'll remain undocumented.

+#### New Laptop Setup: Fuse

+Install mac fuse manually before running beleyenv.
+The instructions at https://github.com/macfuse/macfuse/wiki/Getting-Started are mostly accurate; however, on the M4, I had to do the trick documented at https://developer.apple.com/forums/thread/672184 .

+1. Restart, hit power once, then hit it again and hold.
+2. Click Utilities
+3. Click apple symbol, then hit "startup disk"
+4. Select your main startup disk.
+5. Reboot.
+Right after hitting reboot, hold the power button
+6. Instructions on fuse page to enable third party kernel extensions will now work.

 ### Steam Deck Support